kreuzwerker/terraform-provider-docker/website/docs/r/container.html.markdown

 * `sysctls` - (Optional, map) A map of kernel parameters (sysctls) to set in the container.
 * `ipc_mode` - (Optional, string) IPC sharing mode for the container.
 Possible values are: `none`, `private`, `shareable`, `container:<name|id>` or `host`.
 * `group_add` - (Optional, set of strings) Add additional groups to run as.
+* `init` - (Optional, bool) Configured whether an init process should be injected for this container.
+If unset this will default to the `dockerd` defaults.

 <a id="labels-1"></a>
 #### Labels